dosandk/movie-chooser/README.md

 one movie - system should notify user about and of choice and offer to see this movie.

 # Additional features list

+* social sharing of chosen movie or movies collection
+* ability to save/share review for movie
+* parallel sorting  of  chosen collection with friends (backend needed)

 Will be discussed...